 Setting up OneDrive with SharePoint access by yourself?
 Read the four section below before we get to the SharePoint OneDrive IT Support Install.

 - Teams is awesome! – Forget all the mumbo jumbo below & create a Sharepoint site through the Teams interface.

 - OneDrive for Business – Allows you to store personal data in the cloud and access from anywhere.

-- SharePoint Drive – Is installed when you install OneDrive for Business.
-It’s a communal storage space.
-You can have multiple sharepoint “sites” for storage.
+- SharePoint Drive – The contents of your Sharepoint team sites are synced when you install OneDrive for Business if you force the sync.
+SharePoint is a communal storage space.
+You can have multiple SharePoint “sites” for storage.

 - We can also access the same data using OneDrive on our computer and phone as displayed below.

 - Sharing large docs or any type of document becomes easier with OneDrive.
 Simply right click the document from file explore and share as displayed below.